 Fr Luke became Archdeacon of London in January 2016.
 He is currently a member of the General Synod and Chair of the London Diocesan Board for Schools.
 He chairs the Faith Sector Panel of the London Resilience Forum and is responsible for helping Faith Communities across London be ready to respond in major incidents.

-He is Chairman of the Finance and General Purposes Committee of the Council of St Stephen’s House and is a member of the Haileybury Council.
+He is a member of the Council of St Stephen’s House and Chair of Trustees of the Bishopsgate Institute as well as being London Area Chaplain to the Sea Cadets.
 He is working on a book on a 19th Century Anglican Spiritual writer, George Congreve.

-Luke holds the diocesan portfolios for Schools, Bishops’ Visitors and Resilience.
+Luke holds the diocesan portfolios for Schools and Resilience.

-He is married to Jacqui, a Deacon who is working as a teacher, and they have three sons, Thomas, Stephen and Andrew.
+He is married to Jacqui, SSM assistant priest at S Peter’s Eaton Square who is a teacher in Tottenham, and they have three sons, Thomas, Stephen and Andrew.